Bulk renewal application (2021/22)

 Does your organisation have arrangements to receive a share of the fees or profits of another individual or business, directly or indirectly?

-The same information as for introducers is asked for here.
+The same information as above for introducers is asked for here.

 Are there any arrangements, relationships or connections with third parties that may allow them to influence the running of the organisation?